pyglet/pyglet/doc/programming_guide/quickstart.rst

 audio and video using pyglet.
 The `examples/noisy/noisy.py` example demonstrates playing many short audio samples simultaneously, as in a game.

-.. note:: Linux users may want to install OpenAL.

-   See the :ref:`guide-pulseaudio` and :ref:`guide-openal` sections for more information.

 .. [#mp3] MP3 and other compressed audio formats require FFmpeg to be installed.
           Uncompressed WAV files can be played without FFmpeg.